jrtechs/NodeJSBlog/README.md

 with all the asynchronous calls when trying to create a web page in a linear fashion.

 If you want to run this project, it requires Mysql, npm, and node to be installed.
-For deployment I use a [Nginx](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04) proxy.
+For deployment I used a [Nginx](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04) proxy.